nalply/mtrude/Readme.md

 - Shared Objects
 - Flash RPC (RTMP typeid 15 or 18)
 - XML support
-- In general: just the minimum to for our use case (see below)
+- In general: Just the minimum to for our use case (see below)

 ## Use case